-By catalysing the bridge over the innovation chasm, TIA will be able to de-risk the development of technological innovations by leveraging existing and new partnerships.
-This will enable the agency to support and commercialise many innovations that will result in greater social impact and improving the quality of life of many South Africans.
+Commercialising innovations will enable TIA to de-risk the development of technological innovations by leveraging existing and new partnerships.
+This will, in turn, enable the agency to support and commercialise many innovations that will result in a greater social impact and improve the quality of life of many South Africans.